opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted-Payment-Page/README.md

 * Refunds
 * Reauthorization of saved payment

-**In summary**: to import the [Adyen Payment Page Postman Collection](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Hosted-Payment-Page/Adyen%20-%20HOSTED_Payment_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) this page will guide you through the following steps:
+**In summary**: to import the [Adyen Hosted Fields Postman Collection](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Hosted%20Fields/Adyen%20-%20HOSTED_FIELDS%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) this page will guide you through the following steps:

 a) Create Your Adyen Test Account.

-b) Create a Merchant Account Group in OPF Workbench.
+b) Create an Adyen payment integration in OPF Workbench.

 c) Set up Your Adyen Test Account to work with OPF.

-d) Prepare the [Postman Environment](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Hosted-Payment-Page/Adyen%20-%20HOSTED_Payment_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Provider_Configuration.json) file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.
+d) Prepare the [Postman Environment](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Full%20Page/Adyen%20-%20FULL_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.

 e) Validate the configuration in Open Payment Framework Workbench.